PREVAC/www.coronavirus-toolkit.com/docs/tools/t6_household_quarantine_area.md

 ### Why is this Important?

-If you or a loved one have symptoms of coronavirus, with or without a confirmed test for the virus, you will need to create a separate space in the home for the yourself or the person(s) you are caring for to **prevent the spread of infection among your household**.
+If you or a loved one has symptoms of coronavirus, with or without a confirmed test for the virus, you will need to create a separate space in the home for yourself or the person(s) you are caring for to **prevent the spread of infection among your household**.

-**If you live alone**, make sure that your friends and neighbors on your emergency contact list are aware of your symptoms so they can check in on you.
+**If you live alone**, make sure that your friends and neighbors on your emergency contact list are aware of your symptoms, so they can check in on you.
 Of course they will still need to follow isolation guidelines to do that.

 ### Disclaimer